George, Leonard team to help Clippers overpower Suns 120-99

-LOS ANGELES (AP) — The Los Angeles Clippers are one player short of finally fielding their entire team.
-And it can’t come too soon for Paul George and Kawhi Leonard.

-George scored 24 points, Leonard added 20 and the Clippers returned home after two weeks away to beat the Phoenix Suns 120-99 on Tuesday night.
-They were only missing JaMychal Green after having George and Leonard in and out of the lineup since the season began.
+LOS ANGELES (AP)Paul George scored 24 points, Kawhi Leonard added 20 and the Los Angeles Clippers returned home after two weeks away to beat the Phoenix Suns 120-99 on Tuesday night.

-“We can start to get into a rhythm with everybody on the floor,” Leonard said.
-“We can see what our rotation is.”

-The Clippers went 4-2 on their recent road trip, which matched their longest of the season.
+The Clippers went 4-2 on their recent road trip, matching their longest of the season.
 Leonard didn’t play in the finale, a loss Saturday at Chicago.

 Kelly Oubre Jr. scored 19 points and Deandre Ayton added 18 points and 12 rebounds in his return from a 25-game NBA suspension for Phoenix, which lost its fourth in a row.